A comparative study of 3D Cumulant and Central Moments lattice Boltzmann schemes with interpolated boundary conditions for the simulation of thermal flows in high Prandtl number regime: Introduction

 During the last decades, a variety of collision operators have been proposed.
 For the detailed discussion of this subject, the reader is referred to the comparative works~\cite{Luo2011,Coreixas2019,Coreixas2020} and established textbooks~\cite{Kruger2017,SauroSucci2019}.
 In the recent years, a substantial effort was made to use the mutual independence of the observable quantities (such as density, momentum, stress tensor components, etc.) to separate their relaxation frequencies and improve stability.
-In the simplest form of the collision operator, known as a \ac{SRT} method, the same relaxation rate is assigned to all distribution functions.
+In the simplest form of the collision operator, a \acf{SRT} is assigned to all distribution functions.
 The next concept follows from the fact that the observable quantities can be found as moments of the distribution function~\cite{d1992generalized,Kruger2017}.
 As different relaxation rates can be assigned to each moment, the \ac{MRT} name has been coined~\cite{d1992generalized}.
 The moments can be calculated in stationary or moving reference frame and are refereed as raw or \ac{CM} respectively~\cite{Geier2006}.
-A method, in which the relaxation rates of odd and even raw moments are separated has been originally proposed by~\citet{Ginzburg2005}, and is refereed as \ac{TRT}.
+A method, in which the relaxation rates of odd and even raw moments are separated has been originally proposed by~\citet{Ginzburg2005}, and is known as \ac{TRT}.

+The proper choice of the combination of moments used during the collision step plays important role for the stability of the scheme. ~\citet{Dubois2015} have benchmarked two frequently used sets in the contexts of \ac{NS} equations.
 Some researchers argue that the orthogonalisation of the transformation from distribution function to the moments' space shall limit the {\it cross-talk} between the moments~\cite{d2002multiple}.
-On the other hand~\citet[Appendix I]{Geier2015a} suggested that the orthogonalisation process can be the source of spurious couplings.
-The article proposed that a more complex, non-linear, but statistically independent quantities known as cumulants can be calculated from the distribution function.
+On the other hand~\citet[Appendix I]{Geier2015a} stated that the orthogonalisation process can be the source of spurious couplings.
+The article proposed that a more complex, non-linear, statistically independent quantities known as cumulants can be calculated from the distribution function.
 Their use in the \ac{LBM} framework resulted in the formulation of the Cumulant Lattice Boltzmann Method, which exhibited very promising numerical properties~\cite{Geier2015a,Geier2017a}.

 The \acf{Pr} defines the ratio of kinematic viscosity to thermal diffusivity.
 Modelling high \ac{Pr} flows rises numerical difficulties due to different time scales of the physical phenomena occurring in the hydrodynamic and thermal field.
 Briefly, three distinct approaches to model thermal flows within the \ac{LBM} framework can be distinguished in the literature~\cite{LiLuo2016}.